 - If you’re flying to Cuba from Canada, the airline includes the price of the tourist card on your ticket.

-- One completed and duly signed application form.
+- One completed and duly signed an application form.

-- Photocopy of return ticket or travel agent voucher for pre-paid package tour.
+- Photocopy of a return ticket or travel agent voucher for a pre-paid package tour.

 - Fee (payable in cash) which varies depending on the country.